wazo-communication/developers.wazo.io/docs/plugins/ui/portal/index.md

 When the user clicks on the tab, the `contentUrl` will be loaded.

-## Tabs - Add a page within an existing menu
+## Tabs - Add a link to an existing menu

 ![App configuration (small](/img/plugins/ui/portal/portal-existing-menu.png)